SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-register-applications.md

 |---|---|---|---|---|---|---|

 ## How to register applications
 Applications are registered in the host application when importing the `WorkbenchApplicationPlatformModule` module.
-They can be registered statically, or dynamically via `ApplicationConfigLoader`.
+They can be registered statically, or dynamically via `PlatformConfigLoader`.

 Following properties are supported: